Aman811630/Business-Analytics-Projects-Blinkit-Sales-Analysis/README.md

 ## Project screenshot
 ![Screenshot (98)](https://github.com/user-attachments/assets/6ced3b89-0dc7-4cd2-8ba0-04effdd0cce2)

-NOTE: This analysis was conducted as part of a project and is for educational purposes only.
+NOTE: This educational case study material is purely fictional and does not represent any actual companies or data.
+Any resemblance to real entities is coincidental, and it is intended solely for educational purposes.